spurcell/docs/docs/control.md

 #### Asynchronous Invocation

-Any invocation in Lo can be either synchronous (the default) or asynchronous, indicated by preceding the invocation statement with the `async` keyword or its shorthand form `@`.
+Any invocation in Lo can be made asynchronous simply by preceding the invocation statement with the `async` keyword or its shorthand form, `@`.

 ```
 async getSession <- userID -> (session) {